iGeNeTeL/RE7/README.md

 - **Cards Value Adjustment (21 DLC):** Modify the hidden card value for both the player and enemy in the 21 DLC.

+- **Player Speed Modification:** Adjust the player movement speed.

+- **Items Adjustment:** Modify the value of the items that you have in the game.